vrpperez7/Mod-4-Project/README.md

 ## User Composition

 Using the data's "registered" and "casual" columns, we can find the composition of bike riders during peak hours.
-This will allow us to understand the user base, for more promotional offers.
+This will allow us to understand the user base for more promotional offers.

 ### Morning Peak Composition: </br>